jeffreypersons/CS153-Compilers/HW06/README.md

 #### Building SimpL Codebase from sources
 Build SimpL by executing `./build.sh` from project directory.
-This should generate sources from antlr, an out folder with all compiled class files.
+This should generate sources from antlr, an out folder with all compiled class files, and run tests.

-To ensure it runs on your system, execute `./test.sh` from project directory.

 #### Running SimpL